token2/pico-fido/README.md

 ## For Complete Documentation

-See the [original Pico FIDO repository](https://github.com/polhenarejos/pico-fido) for full features, build instructions, and general documentation.
+See the [original Pico FIDO repository](https://github.com/polhenarejos/pico-fido) for full features and general documentation.